William H. Moore House: Facade

 The facade is made of white limestone.
 The main facade on 54th Street is five stories tall with three bays of vertical openings.
 The first story is faced with rusticated stone blocks, and it contains flat-arched display windows on the left and right bays, topped by keystones with volutes.
 The main entrance is through the center bay and has a carved cartouche above it.
 A balcony runs across the bottom of the second story.
 The keystones on the left and right windows, as well as four additional console brackets, support the balcony.

 The second through fifth stories facing 54th Street each contain three rectangular windows, which are surrounded by increasingly simple moldings on higher floors.
 These stories are mostly clad with flat stone, but the extreme ends of the facade contain rusticated quoins.
 Above the second story are individual cornices supported by brackets.
 The center window on the third story has a rectangular balcony, with a railing made of carved ironwork, and it is topped by a rounded pediment.
 The fourth and fifth floors are separated by a horizontal band course with dentils.
 Above the fifth floor, there is an entablature with dentils and scallop details.
 There is also a large cornice supported by console brackets.
 Above the cornice is a balustrade, behind which is the flat roof.

 The sixth floor, added in the 1990s, was built atop that roof and is not visible from street level.
 When the house was completed, there had been windows on three sides.
+The western wall had windows since, at the time of the house's construction, the building did not abut anything to the west.